 Let us start by considering the signs of an overt narcissist, and go from there:

 An overt narcissist approaches people all the time.
-From the perspective of the unwitting target, they merely see a curious set of bright eyes looking at them.
-The approach itself seems spontaneous, as though this person had no choice but to approach you due to your ‘special’ nature.
+From the perspective of the unwitting target, they merely see a pair of bright, curious eyes looking at them.
+The approach seems spontaneous, as though this person had no choice but to talk to you due to your ‘special’ nature.
 It is as though you were a lonely planet, drifting through outer space, before a bright comet lit up the sky and landed on your fertile soil.

-The target does not realise that this person had carefully chosen them not because they were special, but because they appeared to be easy narcissistic supply.
+However, the target does not realise that this person had carefully chosen them not because they were special, but because they appeared to be an easy source of narcissistic supply.

 A narcissist typically looks for two things: Insecurity, and life.
-Your insecurity is what allows the narcissist to bypass your boundaries, and the energy within you provides them with narcissistic supply.
-That is, they first gain your attention, then they extract your energy to feed their ego by coverting that attention into active engagement.
+Any displays of low self-esteem allow the narcissist to bypass your boundaries, and the energy within you provides them with narcissistic supply.
+That is, they first gain your attention, then they extract your energy to feed their ego by converting that attention into active engagement.

 The first sign of an overt narcissist is the random, spontaneous arrival of a total stranger who seems confident in themselves and overly interested in you.

 An overt, grandiose narcissist speaks quickly and constantly.
 Having been softened by the narcissist’s bright energy and intense focus on you, you feel obliged to listen.
-Before you know it, you find yourself dragged along on a meandering conversation, unsure exactly how you found yourself on this endless river of words.
+Before you know it, you find yourself dragged along on a meandering conversation, unsure exactly how you ended up on this endless river of words.

 The second sign of an overt, grandiose narcissist is finding yourself in a one-sided conversation with a total stranger.